 - Website: If you are creating a new website/domain with your launch, select “Yes” for the Website Launch field.
 This requires that you add your PA calendar as the primary calendar to your launch, and the Open Source calendar second.

-TIP: You can look at a sample launch to see how a launch should look.
+TIP: You can look at a sample Ariane launch to see how an Ariane launch should look.

-Once your launch is created, follow these steps:
+Once your Ariane or Launcher2 launch is created, follow these steps:

 - Ensure all reviewers have read access to your code.